HL7/vulcan-rwd/input/pagecontent/patients.md

 </figure>
 {::options parse_block_html="true" /}

+### Cohort Building Searches

+The sections below detail how a set of patients can be found that match specific search criteria using normal FHIR searching.
+Depending on patient consent and data access agreements, these FHIR searches may not be possible.
+The following searches, which include the current method, are different levels that could be used to determine either a cohort or whether an EHR has information that should be accessed to find a cohort:

+* query for number of patients that match the search criteria
+* query for a list of patient IDs that match the search criteria
+* retrieve patient resources that match the search criteria (i.e. normal FHIR searching)

+EHRs could use the FHIR MeasureReport resource to return the results of any of those three searches.
+Details will be found in future versions of this guide.

 ### Conformance Expectations
 This IG expects that all of the below profiles SHALL be supported by a clinical system that is providing data including the extra search parameters defined to allow proper searching of data to find and identify suitable patients.
 NOTE: See the section on Medications for the specifics on the different Medication profiles.